TimSchellin/FriendVision/README.md

-credit fmust be given to Robert van Straalen for part of this source code
+credit must be given to Robert van Straalen for part of this source code